 Right: Captain Spanky was a favorite at Berkeley Animal Care Services, in part, because his former home socialized him so well.

-Reputable rescue groups continue to be one of the most reliable ways to find good homes for dogs, but most will not accept owned pets and prefer to use their foster homes for shelter dogs who are at risk.
+Reputable rescue groups can be a good bet, but most will not accept owned pets and prefer to use their foster homes for shelter dogs who are at risk.

 HEADS UP: If you decide to surrender a dog to a rescue or sanctuary, it's critical that you tour their facilities before you walk away - ALL of their facilities.
 Use a critical eye: Some organizations may have appealing websites and facades, but what goes on behind the scenes can be a very different story.
 Too many animals with too few helpers can result in animals suffering from the physical and emotional distress of sad and deplorable conditions.
 Animal hoarding is a growing concern around the country.